-The term "registered unemployed persons" refers to persons who have registered with a regional placement office.
+The term "registered unemployed persons" refers to persons who have registered with a regional placement office (RAV).
 Such individuals do not have work and are immediately available for job placement, regardless of whether or not they receive unemployment benefits.

-(see also related concepts: "ILO unemployed" and "registered job seekers")
+(See also related concepts: "ILO unemployed" and "registered job seekers")

-Unemployment Statistics of the State Secretariat for Economic Affairs registered unemployed persons in the resident population
+Unemployment Statistics of the State Secretariat for Economic Affairs (SECO):

+Registered unemployed persons in the resident population